 • 2 tbsp butter

-• salt, to taste optional
+• salt, to taste, optional

 Instructions

-• Melt the butter in a pan on medium heat and add in the chopped onions and peppers.
+• Melt the butter in a pan on medium heat and add the chopped onions and peppers.
 You can add in a sprinkle of a few seasonings if you'd like to flavor the veggies (ex: paprika, garlic powder, black pepper).
 I love adding in a season of Tony's all-in-one seasoning!
 Saute the onions and peppers until soft and translucent and set aside to cool.
 Make sure to keep all of the juices from the sauteed veggies to add to the rice.

 Notes